-In June 2014, we took a little family trip to Bodie California and visited one of the coolest California parks, Bodie State Historic Park.
+In June 2014, we took a little family trip to Bodie California and visited one of the most incredible California parks, Bodie State Historic Park.
 Bodie, CA is an authentic wild west ghost town.
-The park is officially in the “state of arrested decay”.
+The park is officially in the “state of arrested decay.”

-- Bodie CA was founded in 1876 after gold ore was discovered.
+- Bodie California was founded in 1876 after gold ore was discovered.

 - The town was named after W.S.
 Body.